 To complete your Data Acquisition and Control system, selecting the operator interface is necessary.
 Adopting the Modbus/TCP Protocol, ADAM-6000 I/O modules exhibit high ability in system integration for various applications.

-If you want to read the real-time status of ADAM-6000 modules through the web page from anywhere without any engineering effort, there are many Internet browser software:
+You can read the real-time status of ADAM-6000 modules through the web page from the following browser.